Return Home > Families of Donors > About Organ & Tissue Donation > What is Brain Death?

 How is brain death different from being in a coma?

 A patient in a coma continues to have brain function.
 When brain death happens, all neurological activity stops and cannot be revived.
-Brain death is death – no improvement or recovery is possible.
+Brain death is death.
+No improvement or recovery is possible.

 How can I learn more about brain death?

-If you have additional questions about brain death, talk to your doctor, or contact your Gift of Life coordinator.
+If you have additional questions about brain death, please talk to your doctor, or contact your Gift of Life coordinator.